 Epidemiology and Transmission

 Available epidemiologic, serologic, and virologic evidence implicates fruit bats as the natural reservoir of Hendra virus.
 Serologic surveys have revealed a high prevalence of neutralizing antibodies in wild-caught fruit bats (Pteropus spp) in Australia and Papua New Guinea.
-The geographic distribution of the virus in bats appears to be limited to Australia and Papua New Guinea, although a transition of Hendra-like to Nipah-like viruses may occur beyond Australia.
-Infection in bats (either natural or experimental) causes no evident disease.
+The geographic distribution of the virus in fruit bats appears to be limited to Australia and Papua New Guinea, although a transition of Hendra-like to Nipah-like viruses may occur beyond Australia.
+Infection in fruit bats (either natural or experimental) causes no evident disease.
 There is field and experimental evidence of vertical transmission, with isolates recovered from the uterine fluid and fetal tissues of a grey-headed flying fox (P poliocephalus) and a black flying fox (P alecto).
 The infrequent occurrence and sporadic nature of equine cases suggest that exposure of horses to Hendra virus is, at least in part, a chance event.
 The modes of transmission between bats, and from bats to horses, are uncertain, as are factors that may facilitate spillover.
-Hendra virus has been identified in the birthing fluids, placental material, aborted pups, and urine of naturally infected bats, and in the urine of experimentally infected bats.
+Hendra virus has been identified in the birthing fluids, placental material, aborted pups, and urine of naturally infected fruit bats and in the urine of experimentally infected fruit bats.
 The related Nipah virus has been detected in bat urine and on fruit partially eaten by bats.
-Horses are hypothesized to be infected through contact with food or water contaminated with material from infected bats, but the definitive mechanism remains to be determined.
+Horses are hypothesized to be infected through contact with food or water contaminated with material from infected fruit bats, but the definitive mechanism remains to be determined.

 Because of its affinity for endothelial cells, Hendra virus can cause a range of clinical signs in horses.
 The predominant clinical presentation may depend on which organ system sustains the most severe or compromising endothelial damage.